-At Wasabi Crop we harvest the rhizomes to order, so they are always at their maximum freshness for you to grate and enjoy.
-The rhizome - the subterranean swollen stem of the plant - are grown in pea shingle mineral gravel beds enriched with nutrients from the added agricultural soil.
+At Wasabi Crop we harvest the rhizomes and freeze them so they are always at their maximum freshness for you to grate and enjoy at your convenience.
+The rhizome (root) - the subterranean swollen stem of the plant - are grown in pea shingle mineral gravel beds enriched with nutrients from the added agricultural soil.
 The oka - wasabi rhizomes can take up to 2 years to reach maturity.

 The rhizome(s) will be dispatched trimmed so you get all the wasabi and no waste.
 Most wasabi rhizomes are approximately 50 grams in weight up to 100 grams and the weight will not affect taste.
 If you are looking to order more than 1 kg of fresh wasabi rhizome please get in touch.

-On receipt of your rhizome just grate it on a sharkskin grater or use a fine grater to give you the delicious wasabi paste.
-During the grating process the rhizome cell walls break down to release the wasabi kick to generate a fresh, pungent, zingy hot flavour.
+On receipt of your rhizome just grate it on a sharkskin grater or use a fine grater or even the lower part of a cheese grater works well to generate that delicious wasabi paste.
+During the grating process the rhizome cell walls break down to release the wasabi kick to produce a fresh, pungent, zingy hot flavour.
 Remember, you can combine your freshly grated wasabi paste with sushi and sashimi.
 This does not stop here, just added it to ice cream, chocolate or any of your favourite recipes involving cooking wasabi.